Or perhaps you have an autistic child who has trouble sleeping, but live in a warm climate. Is there such a thing as a weighted blanket for summer?

 5 – Try a ‘Snuggle’ or Sensory Compression Sheet

-A weighted sheets offers similar sensory input to a weighted blanket – but through tension, rather than weight.
+A weighted sheet, such as this one from Yorkville, offers similar sensory input to a weighted blanket – but through tension, rather than weight.
 More lightweight than a blanket, weighted sheets also trap less heat.

 Usually made from a mix of breathable cotton and a more stretchable material such as spandex, weighted sheets fit snugly over your bed and wrap firmly around your body, creating gentle sensory pressure.